tranhelen/tranhelen/_posts/2016-07-04-payingattention.md

 - blog
 - management
 layout: post
+twitter_desc: Why paying close attention to words can change how you look at something very quickly.
+twitter_image: 43-00card.jpg
 ---

 A few pages in and my body is softening to comform to the edges of the couch I&rsquo;m sitting in.